jrpotter/fifth/README.md

 (CAM) Fifth
 ===========

+[Version 1.0.0 - 12/14/2015]

 The following is a Cellular Automata Machine (CAM) library loosely based off the CAM Forth language as described in "Cellular Automata Machines" by Toffoli and Margolus.
 I wanted to be able to follow along in the book but, though mentioned as reasonably priced, a CAM Forth machine is out of my price range.

-The following uses numpy/matplotlib underneath, and will ideally incorporate the following:
+The following uses numpy/matplotlib underneath, and incorporates:

 * N-Dimensional Cellular Automata
 * Arbitrary count of bit planes and description of neighborhoods
 * Timing specifications and control for granular viewing

+Furthermore, we would like to eventually incorporate:

 * ECHOing and TRACing in library for 2D CAMs

 Documentation will be made available at fuzzykayak.com/... but a quickstart will be provided below.